• en

 • Rainwater harvesting

-Rainwater can be used for garden irrigation from a cistern.
-A second water circuit in the house, e.g. for laundry and/or toilet flushing with rainwater, is permissible, but is not recommended by the health department for hygienic reasons.
+Rainwater from a cistern can be used for watering the garden.
+A second water circuit in the house, e.g. for laundry and/or toilet flushing with rainwater, is permitted, but is not recommended by the public health department for hygienic reasons.

-A second, calibrated water meter must be installed with regard to the calculation of wastewater fees.
+A second, calibrated water meter must be installed for the purpose of calculating wastewater charges.

-Further information and the application form for the registration of a garden water meter, can be found on our page on the property tax under the item "wastewater fees".
+Further information and the application form for registering a garden water meter can be found on our page on the property tax under "Wastewater charges".

-Information on the installation of a garden water meter can also be found on the page of the Wolfsburger Entwässerungsbetriebe (WEB).
+Information on installing a garden water meter can also be found on the Wolfsburger Entwässerungsbetriebe (WEB) website.

-In any case, a drinking water connection must be available, because a constant water supply via the cistern is not guaranteed, especially during seasons with less precipitation.
-In addition, complex filter technology is required.
+In any case, a drinking water connection must be available, as a constant water supply via the cistern is not guaranteed, especially during periods of low rainfall.
+Complex filter technology is also required.

 • Infiltration

-Another sensible form of precipitation water drainage is infiltration on one's own property.
+Another sensible form of rainwater drainage is infiltration on your own property.

 Prerequisite:

-• Sufficient absorption capacity of the subsoil (composition, thickness, groundwater interval)
+• Sufficient absorption capacity of the subsoil (composition, thickness, groundwater table spacing)

-• Ensure specifications for hazard-free infiltration.
-Harmless infiltration must be possible.
-Waterlogging or moisture damage to one's own or a neighbor's house can sometimes be very difficult and costly to eliminate.
-It is therefore essential to consult an expert before deciding on infiltration.
+• Ensure specifications for safe infiltration.
+Safe infiltration must be possible.
+Waterlogging or moisture damage to your own or neighboring houses can be very costly and time-consuming to rectify.
+It is therefore essential to consult a specialist before deciding on infiltration.

-Taking the above criteria into account, a distinction is made between different types of decentralized infiltration:
+Taking the above criteria into account, there are different types of decentralized infiltration:

-• Surface infiltration (rainwater infiltrates essentially on the surface on which the precipitation also occurs).
+• Surface infiltration (rainwater essentially infiltrates on the surface on which the precipitation actually falls)

 • Swale infiltration

-The infiltration of rainwater from roofs (except uncoated roofing with copper, zinc and lead) and yard areas on the respective property via the revitalized soil zone does not require a permit.
+The infiltration of rainwater from roofs (excluding uncoated roof coverings with copper, zinc and lead) and yard areas on the respective property via the living soil zone is not subject to approval.

-However, infiltration of rainwater is not always possible without prior purification, as contamination and pollutant loads may occur as a result of wash-off from roads, parking lots and surfaces used by commercial operations, for example.
+However, rainwater infiltration is not always possible without prior cleaning, as the run-off from roads, parking lots and areas used by commercial enterprises, for example, can lead to contamination and pollution.

 If infiltration is to take place via technical facilities (infiltration trenches or similar), a permit under water law must be applied for.

-In water protection areas and the Hoffmannquelle healing spring protection area in Fallersleben, precipitation water may only be infiltrated with official permission.
+In water protection areas and the medicinal spring protection area of the Hoffmann spring in Fallersleben, rainwater may only be infiltrated with an official permit.

 • By using this function, you agree that the data may also be transferred to third countries, outside the European Economic Area, without an adequate level of data protection (especially USA).
 It is possible that authorities may access the data without any legal remedy.
 You can revoke your consent at any time.
 Further information: Privacy policy